 Invite Professional Food Bloggers

-To truly thrive in terms of digital marketing and online viability, you’ll need exponential word of mouth.
-To achieve that you need to reach out to the top influencers in your area.
-For example, anyone who runs a popular food blog — that deals with venues in your area — might be considered a leading influencer.
-Also research food platforms like yelp and Zomato; find the most active and most followed reviewers and contact them as well.
-If you have a genuinely great product and service to offer, these influencers can and will promote your business in the most valuable way possible.
+You’ll need exponential word of mouth to thrive in digital marketing and online viability.
+To achieve that, you need to reach out to the top influencers in your area.
+For example, anyone who runs a popular food blog that deals with venues in your area might be considered a leading influencer.
+Also, research food platforms like Yelp and Zomato; contact the most active and most followed reviewers.
+If you have a genuinely great product and service, these influencers can and will promote your business in the most valuable way possible.
 To boost your chances of getting a great review from someone whose opinions people trust, consider inviting them for a free meal, and have the owner and chef meet them personally.

 About us and this blog